enricfentcami/k8s-ckad-notas/ckad-05-pod_design-02-roll_deployments.md

 - Rolling update (default): Delete and create Pods one by one to avoid loss of service.
   - Internally it scales the replicas of the new (+) and old (-) Deployment one by one.

 ### **1.2.
-Actualizar Deployment**
+Update Deployment**

-Some Deployment parameter is modified, such as the version of a container, number of replicas, ...
-And the command is executed, creating a new rollout:
+If some Deployment parameter is modified, such as the version of a container, number of replicas, ...
+And the following command is executed, it creates a new rollout:

 `kubectl apply -f deployment-def.yaml`